Sunday Worship: 10:30am & 5:00pm Sunday Bible Study: 9:30am Wednesday Bible Study: 7:00pm

 2 Timothy 3:16-17; Revelation 22:18-19; 2 Peter 1:19-21; Hebrews 4:12

 What we believe about us

 God created us for His glory and for fellowship with Him.
 We are His image bearers, which means that we were made to reflect who he is.
 We were created with an eternal soul that longs to be with God forever.
-Unfortunately, because of our sin and wrongdoing, we have become separated from the holy God.
+Unfortunately, because of our sin, we have become separated from the holy God.
 Our fellowship with God has been destroyed because all have sinned and have fallen short of God’s perfect glory.
 We no longer deserve to live with God forever but to live apart from Him as punishment for our rebellion.
 God would be perfectly right to judge us eternally but through His Son Jesus, we can experience full salvation and once again have fellowship with God.